bramus/google-maps-polygon-moveto/README.md

 ## Notes / Bugs

 * Alas it's not perfect: Rounding errors occur _(You can see this best when moving a polygon with `geodesic` enabled to one location and then moving it back: you'll see that the shape seems to have tilted a bit)_
-* It doesn't play nice (yet) with Polygons consisting of multiple paths
 * When using non-geodesic polygons it's recommened to wrap `google.maps.Polygon#moveTo()` in a `setTimeout()` with a timing of `200` in order to have `google.maps.Map#getProjection()` available _(it's only available after the map has started rendering)_